pijuanyu/pijuanyu.github.io/content/publication/toh-passive-presentation/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Passive touch method.
-Passive presentation of an active task: a passive user observes video of active hand motion while a 2D robotic platform recreates the relative motion between the hand and object.'
+  caption: 'Passive presentation of an active task: a passive user observes video of active hand motion while a 2D robotic platform recreates the relative motion between the hand and object.'
   focal_point: ""
   preview_only: false